kennethy/rust-lang/ch7/README.md

 ## Referencing Functions within modules

 By default, all items (functions, methods, structs, enums, modules, and constants) are private.
+Silbings have access to each other.
+Child module can refer to modules defined in the parent modules.

 ```rust